Financing

 • Agricultural land

-• Agricultural improvements
+• Agricultural improvements (not to exceed$250,000)

 • Depreciable property

-• Purchased from related persons
+• Purchase from related persons

 • No portion of the loan proceeds may be used for the purchase of a residence